TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

   This is the process name you see in Task Manager (e.g., `GoW.exe` for God of War 2018).

 - **Memory pointers/offsets:**
-  These are the addresses and pointer chains you’ll use to read stats from the game.
+  These are the addresses and pointer chains you'll use to read stats from the game.
-  *(If you’ve made an autosplitter or used Cheat Engine, you already know how to get these.)*
+  *(If you've made an autosplitter or used Cheat Engine, you already know how to get these.)*

-    - you will need something for loading screens, main menu detection.
-Since the tracker saves at those points in game via those two
+  **⚠️ CRITICAL REQUIREMENT:**
+  - **Loading screen detection:** You MUST find a memory address that tells you when the game is loading
+  - **Main menu detection:** You MUST find a memory address that tells you when the game is at the main menu

+  **Why these are required:** The tracker automatically saves your progress when you enter loading screens or return to the main menu, and loads your progress when you return to gameplay.
+Without these, the auto-save/load system won't work properly.

 - **Route file data:**
   A list of all the items/collectibles you want to track, one per line.
-  *(You’ll create this as a `.tsv` file later in the guide.)*
+  *(You'll create this as a `.tsv` file later in the guide.)*

 💡 **Tip:**
 Use Cheat Engine or your favorite memory scanner to find the addresses for each collectible/stat you want to track.
 Write down the pointer chains and offsets.

+**🔍 Finding Loading/Menu Detection:**
+Look for memory values that change predictably:
+- Loading screens: Often a boolean (0/1) or specific value that's true/non-zero during loading
+- Main menu: Usually a specific value or state ID when you're at the main menu
+- Test these by triggering loading screens and menu transitions while monitoring memory

 ---